 It often feels like mobile RPGs have to make sacrifices in order to live up to console standards, whether they decrease the graphical capacity or let the narrative slip by the wayside to focus on gameplay aspects.
-Well, mobile RPG Genshin Impact is switching up those expectations.
-With its huge open world, gorgeous Breath of Wild-esque graphics, and hours of gameplay, Genshin Impact is still on everyone’s lips over a year after release.
+Well, mobile RPG Genshin Impact has greatly switched up those expectations.
+With its huge open world, gorgeous graphics, and hours of gameplay, Genshin Impact is still on everyone’s lips over a year after release.

-Before the game released, many wrote it off as a generic Breath of the Wild clone, with a member of the public even smashing their PS4 at an event to protest the release of the title, even though, at that time, people had seen very little of the game.
-I believe the controversy surrounding Genshin Impact really helped it shine, as everyone desperately wanted to see what the fuss was about, only realising the game’s potential after heading off on their first quest.
+Before Mihoyo released the game in September 2020, many wrote it off as a generic Breath of the Wild clone, with a member of the public even smashing their PS4 at an event to protest the release of the title, even though, at that time, people had seen very little of the game.
+I believe the controversy surrounding Genshin Impact really helped it gain traction initially, as everyone desperately wanted to see what the fuss was about, only to realise the game’s potential after heading off on their first quest.

-Since the Genshin’s worldwide release in September, it has become Google Play’s best game of 2020, gained enough followers to form the largest Discord server ever (733,911, to be precise), and also managed to earn $100 million dollars during its first two weeks of release.
-Genshin Impact also continues to release frequent updates with new characters, quests, and light-hearted events, which further prove the game is here to stay.
+Since Genshin’s worldwide release, it has become Google Play’s best game of 2020, gained enough followers to form the largest Discord server ever, and also won the best mobile game award at TGA 2021, among other things.
+Genshin Impact also continues to release frequent updates with new characters, quests, and light-hearted events, which further proves the game is here to stay.

-In our Genshin Impact review, we called the game “a joy to explore,” and this still rings true three months down the line.
+In my Genshin Impact review, I called the game “a joy to explore,” and this still rings true over a year down the line.
 In a time where many are finding it difficult to travel in real life, it transports you to a world where you can climb mountains, glide through the sky, and explore different locations to your heart’s content.
 The amount of content and the grand world of Genshin Impact greatly set it apart from other mobile RPGs.

 Despite being an epic, open-world RPG, Genshin Impact also includes gacha elements.
 Gacha games can sometimes feel off-putting for new players, and certain mobile RPGs definitely implement the system better than others.
 In Genshin Impact the gacha element feels unintrusive.